 Whilst PSHCE education is not a statutory requirement, at Abbott we believe that it promotes the Spiritual, Moral, Social, Cultural, Mental and Physical development of pupils at our school and prepares pupils for the opportunities, responsibilities and experiences of later life.

-We currently follow the Go Givers cross curricular PSHCE and Citizenship programme, raising standards across the curriculum by stimulating children’s imaginations, developing empathy and providing opportunities for critical thinking and problem solving.
+We currently follow the Young Citizens cross curricular PSHE and Citizenship programme, raising standards across the curriculum by stimulating children’s imaginations, developing empathy and providing opportunities for critical thinking and problem solving.

 - Deals with real issues of concern to children